Greg Galer, Executive Director

 Known for his thoughtful, rational, yet firm written and oral testimony, his diverse understanding of pertinent issues from engineering to community sentiment, and his ability to navigate and bring consensus from divergent stakeholders, a hallmark of Greg’s tenure has been to cultivate the recognition that engagement with the Alliance benefits project proponents, neighborhoods, and the city alike.

 Greg has been involved in preservation efforts in hundreds of buildings and local sites.
 He holds an A.B. with Honors in American Civilization from Brown University and a Ph.D. in the History and Social Study of Science and Technology from MIT.
 Areas of expertise include the interpretation, preservation, and curation of material culture collections and the built environment.
-He also brings nearly 30 years’ experience as a historic preservation advocate, public history professional, and a trained historian to bear on issues facing the dynamic and rapidly changing historic city of Boston.
+He also brings over 30 years’ experience as a historic preservation advocate, public history professional, and a trained historian to bear on issues facing the dynamic and rapidly changing historic city of Boston.
 He has curated dozens of historical and fine art exhibitions, taught at the college level, and remains a frequent expert voice for thoughtful change in the city.
 Born in Boston, Greg regularly integrates personal anecdotes into his public media appearances.
 He is a Board Member of the National Preservation Partners Network and Chair of the group's Education & Advocacy Committee as well as a Trustee of the Boston Groundwater Trust.

 Alison Frazee, Assistant Director